Cells in different stages of meiosis

 At this stage, two haploid cells have been created from the original diploid cell of the parent.

 Overall, this process of meiosis creates gametes to pass genetic information from parents to offspring, continuing the family tree and the species as a whole.
-Each of these gametes possesses unique genetic information due to situations in meiosis where genetic diversity is increased, all of which are elaborated upon on the next tutorial.
+Each of these gametes possesses unique genetic information due to situations in meiosis where genetic diversity is increased.